Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 - **Buy an Ausländerbehörde appointment**
     Some services sell *Ausländerbehörde* appointments for around 50€.
 They use scripts and bots to book appointments before other people.
 Some of those services are scams.[^22]
 - **Apply in another city**
     If you are a Berlin resident, you must go to the Berlin Ausländerbehörde.
 If you [register your address](/glossary/Anmeldung) in another city, you can apply at the Ausländerbehörde there.
-Immigration offices in small cities are often faster.
+Immigration offices in small cities are often faster.[^4]
 - **Hire a lawyer**
     When you hire an [immigration lawyer](/guides/english-speaking-lawyers-berlin).
 It can speed things up.